newchuyalong/libgdx-learning/File-handling.md

 Absolute and classpath files are mostly used for tools such as desktop editors, that have more complex file i/o requirements.
 For games these can be safely ignored.
 The order in which you should use the types is as follows:

   * **Internal Files**: all the assets (images, audio files, etc.) that are packaged with your application are internal files.
 If you use the Setup UI, just drop them in your Android project's `assets` folder.
-  * **Local Files**: if you need to write small files to e.g. save a game state, use local files.
+  * **Local Files**: if you need to write small files, e.g. save a game state, use local files.
 These are in general private to your application.
 If you want a key/value store instead, you can also look into [[Preferences]].
   * **External Files**: if you need to write big files, e.g. screenshots, or download files from the web, they should go on the external storage.
 Note that the external storage is volatile, a user can remove it or delete the files you wrote.

 ## Checking Storage availability and paths ##